Kupets/CRUD/README.md

 Spring MVC bootstrap site
 ==========================

-This project is Spring MVC + Bootstrap + Tiles application + Hibernate
+This project is Spring MVC + Bootstrap + Tiles + Hibernate

 It contains some useful configuration items: